larkintuckerllc/starter-kit/quick-start/README.md

 5. Save the file

-**note**: Unlike the Terraform configurations' variables, once the infrastructure is created the values of these local variables cannot be changed.
+**note**: Unlike the Terraform configurations' variables below, once the infrastructure is created the values of ## Update Terraform Pre-Cluster Configuration's Constants

+## Update Terraform Post-Cluster Configuration's Constants

+1. Edit the file *post-cluster/main.tf*

+2. Update the value of the *identifier* local variable; matching value in *pre-cluster/main.tf*

+3. Update the value of the *region* local variable; matching value in *pre-cluster/main.tf*

+4. Save the file

+## Update Terraform Post-Cluster Configurations' Variables

+1. Edit the file *post-cluster/terraform.tfvars*

+2. Update the value of the *certificate_arn* variable with the public wild card certificate ARN (from prerequisites); for example *arn:aws:acm:[obmitted]:[obmitted]:certificate/[obmitted]*

+3. Update the value of the *zone_name* variable with the domain name associated with the host zone (from prerequisites); for example, *example.com*

+4. Save the file

+**note**: We will later update the other configuration's variables.

 ## Create Pre-Cluster Infrastructure